torvalds/linux/Documentation/arch/powerpc/pmu-ebb.rst

 One type of event for which EBBs can be configured is PMU exceptions.
-This document describes the API for configuring the Power PMU to generate EBBs, using the Linux perf_events API.
+This document describes the API for configuring the Power PMU to generate EBBs, using the GNU/Linux perf_events API.

 Terminology